Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Business owners planning to operate in Italy

-• Professionals in liberal professions
+• Specialists in liberal professions

 • Directors of foreign company representations